THE FUTURE

 Besides, you may be swayed by prize money, the mentoring, a quality audience and a superb venue!

 Following this, judges will preside and a popular vote will be cast.
-The top three teams will be announced and invited to the auditorium for a four minute presentation along with a Q&A with the judges.
+The top three teams will be announced and invited to the auditorium for a five minute presentation along with a Q&A with the judges.
 Questions from the audience are encouraged, along with any opportunities for debate.